Landlords' Duties: Repairs, Maintenance, and Notice to Tenants for Entry

 - How an attorney can help

-In most states, a landlord is required to make sure a rental property is in a habitable condition when the tenant first moves in.
+In most states, a residential landlord is required to make sure a rental property is in a habitable condition when the tenant first moves in.
 Also, once the tenant moves in, a landlord is required to make repairs and conduct maintenance to keep the rental property in a habitable condition.
-A habitable property is one that is free from infestation, has adequate heating, water, and electricity, and is structurally sound.
+A habitable property is one that is free from infestation, has adequate heating, hot water, smoke detectors and electricity, and is structurally sound.
 Laws vary from state to state, and even from city to city.

 When a landlord fails to make the necessary repairs or maintenance after receiving advance notice from a renter, there could be a number of consequences.

-First, depending upon your state's laws, your tenant could elect to withhold rent payment until the repair is made adequately.
+First, depending upon your state's laws, your tenant could elect to withhold monthly rent until the repair is made adequately.
 Some states realize that this is pretty harsh and often require the tenant to put the rent money aside in an escrow account that will be released to the landlord once the repairs are made.
 In addition, your tenant may elect to simply pay less rent until the problem is fixed.

 Lastly, if the problem is pervasive and disturbs the tenant's right to live in a habitable structure, the tenant may choose to simply move out of the rental unit and end the lease agreement.
 This could lead to a lawsuit against the landlord, called a constructive eviction lawsuit.